edward0rtiz/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 # 0x04 C - More functions, more nested loops :pencil2:

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
-This projects cover more complex functions and nested loops development in C
+This project covers more complex functions and nested loops development in C
 ## Learning Objectives :bookmark_tabs:

   At the end of this project, I am able to explain to anyone, without the help of Google: